Choose foods for good nutrition with our dietitians’ guide to a healthy daily eating plan

 Tips:

-Starchy veggies like potatoes, corn, peas, and beans are included because their calorie and carbohydrate content is similar to grains.
+Starchy veggies like potatoes, corn, peas, and beans are included because their calorie and carbohydrate content is similar to that of grains.

-Focus on whole grains for higher fiber and better nutrition value.
+Focus on whole grains for higher fiber and better nutritional value.

 Vegetables (non-starchy)

-Key nutrients: Carbohydrates, fiber, folate, magnesium, potassium, riboflavin, vitamins A, B6, C, E, and K.
+Key nutrients: Fiber, antioxidants, folate, magnesium, potassium, riboflavin, vitamins A, B6, C, E, and K. Basically, everything your body loves!

 Serving sizes: